 Lenire is designed to fit into your schedule, treatment time is just 30-60 minutes daily from the comfort of your own home.

-If Lenire is recommended as a treatment for you, a member of our team will then go through the device and treatment plan with you, supplying you with all of the relevant information, including the payment plans available.
+If Lenire is recommended as a treatment for you, a member of our team will discuss the device and treatment plan with you, providing all of the relevant information including the payment plans available.

-At your second visit you will get your Lenire device.
-The purpose of this visit is to ensure you have a detailed understanding of how the device works and how to use it effectively at home.
+This is when you get started with your Lenire® device.
+If you’re visiting the clinic in-person we’ll provide you with the device on the day.
+If you booked an online fitting your device will be shipped to you and the appointment will take place once it has arrived.
+The purpose of this appointment is to ensure you have a detailed understanding of how the device works and how to use it effectively at home.

-As part of this visit, you will also be asked to use the device under the supervision of a member of our team.
-This is to ensure the configuration is comfortable and you are confident using the device before you go home.
+During the session, you'll also be asked to use the device under the supervision of a member of our team.
+This is to ensure the configuration is comfortable and you are confident using Lenire®.

-Typically, you will return for a visit after 6 to 12 weeks of using Lenire, during which a member of our team will review any changes in your audiological/tinnitus history and how you are managing the treatment.
-If necessary our audiologist may repeat audiological/ tinnitus tests.
-Your current treatment plan will be reviewed and your device may be reconfigured and tongue tip recalibrated if required.
-You will then return after another 6 to 12 weeks of using and the above measures will be repeated.
+Typically, the first will take place after 6 to 12 weeks of using Lenire.
+A team member will review any changes in your audiological or tinnitus history and how you are managing the treatment.
+If necessary our audiologist may repeat audiological or tinnitus tests.
+Your current treatment plan will be reviewed and your device may be reconfigured and TongueTip® recalibrated.
+The next follow up appointment will take place after another 6 to 12 weeks and the above measures will be repeated.

 Lenire is not suitable for everyone.
 To ensure the safe use of the device there are a number of contraindications and warnings that your healthcare provider will consider prior to prescribing the treatment for you.
 If you have any of the contraindications specified below, your healthcare provider will not prescribe Lenire and will recommend an alternative treatment approach.

 You have a pacemaker, defibrillator or any other active implantable device